 Review sample farewell letters, email messages, and subject lines for letting your colleagues know that you're moving on.

 I wanted to take a moment to let you know that I am leaving my position at ABC Corporation.
 I will be starting a new position at XYZ Company next month.

-I have enjoyed my tenure here and I appreciate having had the opportunity to work with you.
-Thank you for the support, guidance, and encouragement you have provided me during my time at ABC Corporation.
+I have enjoyed my tenure here, and I appreciate having had the opportunity to work with you.
+Thank you for the support, guidance, and encouragement you have provided to me during my time at ABC Corporation.

 Even though I will miss my colleagues and the company, I am looking forward to this new challenge and to starting a new phase of my career.

 Please keep in touch: I can be reached at my personal email address (firstname.lastname@example.org), on LinkedIn (linkedin.com/samanthasterling) or on my cell phone (555-555-2222).

 Thanks again for everything.
 I wish you all the best.

 Sending an Email Farewell Letter

 It is often a good idea to send your letter via email.
 That way, your colleagues will receive the message quickly.
 This will also help you to easily tailor each message to fit the individual recipient.

 When you send your farewell message by email, include your name and the reason you're writing in the subject line of the message to help ensure that your email gets opened.